-One day, during a Hi-Tech conference he is attending, Mike bumped into Brad, an executive decision maker whom he was chasing for a while.
+One day, during a Hi-Tech conference he is attending, Mike bumps into Brad, an executive decision-maker whom he was chasing for a while.
 Brad was a highly qualified lead but gone cold.

 Despite repeated attempts, Mike had not been able to get hold of him.
-This time, he wanted to introduce Brad to the newest product Ingenius Precisions had rolled out recently.
+This time, he wants to introduce Brad to the newest product, Ingenius Precisions had rolled out recently.
 Mike remembers seeing an updated sales kit with stunning visuals sent by the marketing team.
 But, to his horror, he can’t seem to find it on his machine or inbox.

 All he could manage was a dated brochure that was lurking in his mail from some time ago.
-However, he knew he had let an excellent opportunity slip by.
-The brochure’s visual elements complimented along with a video would have been critical in engaging with Brad effectively.
+Brad agrees to take a look at it.
+Mike knows he has let an excellent opportunity slip by.
+The brochure’s visual elements complimented along with a video, would have been critical in engaging with Brad effectively.

 This scenario plays way too often in small and large enterprises.
 Successful companies realize it sooner and put an effective sales content strategy in place.